 What is A Microservices Architecture?

-Microservices architecture offers a unique approach to software development.
+Microservices architecture offers a unique approach to software product development.
 The key differentiator here is that a monolithic application is broken down systematically, into several small and independent units.

 These units are then assigned to development teams that focus on ensuring delivery of optimal functionality for each specific microservice.
 What is important to note here is that all these microservices communicate with each other, even though they are built to be independent.